Publicity photo of J. Allen Frear and background photo of the U.S. Capitol from the Senator J. Allen Frear Jr. Papers in Special Collections.

 Today, these radio talks give a primary source view into life in 1950s America, showing the faults and all of a time that is often romanticized.
 As a member of the Senate Finance and Banking committees, Frear spoke on internal finances as well as foreign affairs, the war in Korea and, most often, thwarting Communist aggression.

 He also discussed the chapter of American history-in-the-making when the 49th and 50th states were admitted to the U.S. In a 1958 radio address, Frear talks about Congress approving Alaska’s statehood, and in another address from 1959, he walks through Congress’ decision to approve Hawaii’s statehood.
-Frear had been advocating for the admission of Hawaii into the Union since 1953, as demonstrated in this radio address from six years earlier.
+Frear had been advocating for the admission of Hawaii into the Union since 1953, as demonstrated in a radio address from six years earlier.

 Frear used his radio addresses to solicit feedback from his constituents on issues as well, asking them to call his office or write to him.
 He was often happy to have classes from Delaware schools visit his office while on a field trip to Washington, D.C.
 If his radio addresses were any indication, he was a personable and humanitarian person.